hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/1-users-table.md

 - `created_at` (type timestamp and default now())
 - `last_seen` (type timestamp and nullable)

-The columns are mostly self-explanatory.
+The columns are associated with properties of users.
 The `last_seen` column is used to store the latest timestamp of when the user was online.

 In the Hasura Console, head over to the `Data` tab section and click on `Create Table`.
 Enter the values for creating the table as mentioned above.